facelessuser/ColorHelper/docs/src/markdown/usage.md

 ## Color Picker

 !!! tip "Native Color Picker?"
-    Some people prefer native color pickers, if you'd like to use your operating systems built-in color picker, see the [`use_os_color_picker`](settings/color_picker.md#use_os_color_picker) option.
+    Some people prefer native color pickers, if you'd like to use your operating system's built-in color picker, see the [`use_os_color_picker`](settings/color_picker.md#use_os_color_picker) option.

 The internal color picker can be launched from the view's context menu, the command palette, or from the